6 Ways Living in Barcelona Changed My Life

 In the beginning it bugged me to have to wait for something so trivial, but I started to realize a few small details.
 Many of the workers were chatty and loved making small talk or would catch up with grannies who have been shopping at the same store for years.
 Also, many places—like at a market stall—do things like clean a fish or cut off carrot tops for customers right on the spot.
 These things take time, but can anyone really be mad about them?
 It definitely takes some getting used to, but we could all benefit from taking life a bit more slowly.

 Savor each meal like it’s your last

-It’s true that Spain has some of the best food in the world, so it’s no surprise that locals want to enjoy their meals.
+It’s true that Spain has some of the best food in the world so it’s no surprise that locals want to enjoy their meals.
 I used to eat on the go, either in the car, in between classes, or at my desk.
-Spaniards take the time out of their day to cook and sit down to eat and savor their food.
-A meal enjoyed with friends is expected to last hours and no one at the restaurant will bug you to leave.
+Spaniards take the time out of their day to cook and sit down to enjoy and savor their food.
+A meal with friends is expected to last hours and no one at the restaurant will bug you to leave.
 So turn off the TV, and stop eating on the go!

-The night never ends
+The nights never end

 Stand up for what you believe in

 I was living in Barcelona during the October 1 referendum for Catalan Independence in 2017 which led to arduous debates, arrests, and protests.
 I joined hundreds of thousands of people in the city streets to express our disapproval against violence by the Spanish Government.
 It was incredible to see that so many people of all ages were willing to collectively stand up for what they believe in.

 Enjoy the outdoors even in the midst of the city